open-telemetry/opentelemetry-go/website_docs/getting-started.md

 }
 ```

-With the code complete it is time to run the application.
+With the code complete it is almost time to run the application.
 Before you can do that you need to initialize this directory as a Go module.
-In your terminal, run the command `go mod init fib` in the `fib` directory.
+From your terminal, run the command `go mod init fib` in the `fib` directory.
 This will create a `go.mod` file, which is used by Go to manage imports.
 Now you should be able to run the application!

 ```sh
 $ go run .